Quito and 5 Day Treasure of Galapagos Cruise – Southern Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 foot high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 3 (Tue): Quito-San Cristobal Airport-Cerro Colorado (San Cristobal).
+Day 3 (Tue): Quito-Baltra Airport-Colorado Hill (San Cristobal).

-Upon arrival at San Cristobal Airport, travelers pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the park entrance fee of $100 (unless it has been prepaid).
-A guide will meet you, help you collect your luggage, and escort you on a short bus ride to the harbor.
+Flight to San Cristobal Airport.
+Upon arrival at the airport, you will pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the Galapagos National Park entrance fee of $200 (unless it has been prepaid).
+Your guide will meet you at the airport, help you with your luggage, and escort you on the short bus ride.
+You will then board the Treasure catamaran where the crew and captain will introduce themselves and you will proceed to your assigned stateroom.
+Finally, you will enjoy your first lunch on board.

-Cerro Colorado Tortoises Protection and Growing Center, located at 40 minutes approximately by bus to the south east of the island.
+Colorado Hill Tortoise Protection and Growing Center, located at 40 minutes approximately by bus to the southeast of the island.
 This center was built to improve the status of the population of the island tortoises.
-The center includes a large corral, a Visitors center, breeding center and an interpretative trail.
+The center includes a large corral, a visitor center, breeding center and an interpretative trail.
 Along this trail is possible to see different species of native and endemic plants as well birds as the San Cristobal Mockingbird, Yellow Warblers, and many species of finches and the Galapagos flycatcher.
 Overnight aboard the ship.
 (B,L,D)

-Day 5 (Thu): Post Office Bay-Punta Cormorant (Floreana).
+Day 5 (Thu): Post Office Bay-Baroness Lookout-Cormorant Point-Champion Islet (Floreana Island).

-Santa Fe.
-Located in the southeastern part of the Galapagos, this island was formed by an uplift instead of a volcano, which is why is mostly flat.
+Barrington Bay.
+Located in the southeastern part of the Galapagos, this island was formed from an uplift instead of a volcanic origin, this is why is mostly flat.
 There are some theories which assure this could be the oldest island in the Archipelago.
 Santa Fe is the home of a number of endemic species like the Galapagos Hawk, Galapagos snake, Galapagos mockingbird, rice rats and one of the two species of lands Iguanas of the islands.
 After disembarkation in the beautiful and clear waters you will be in contact with one of the many sea lion colonies.
-Along the trail many salt bushes can be seen as well giant Prickly pear cactus.
-Gigantism is a characteristic of oceanic islands.
-There are great possibilities of snorkeling with playful sea lions and tropical fishes.
+Along the trail many salt bushes can be seen as well giant Prickly pear cactus, gigantism is a characteristic of oceanic islands.

-Transfer to Baltra Airport (GPS) for your flight back to Quito.
+Following the tour, you will be transferred to Baltra Airport for your return flight to Quito.
 Overnight in Quito.
 (B)

 Day 8 (Sun): Quito.